HibikeQuantum/Bear-Auto-Publisher/README.md

 There is no need to worry about the BEAR document.
 This app only read data from bear SQLite and various change works occurred at exported files.
 You can still use the Bare app as it is.
 This program cannot synchronize once extracted data to the BEAR app.
 Don't worry!

-## recommend environment for executing
+## recommend environment for running
+- MacOS
 - global python command should be linked with python3 (python 3.9.6 is confirmed to have been executed)
 - bash 3.2.57, 5.1.57 are confirmed to have been executed